Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 Using LightningDataModule
 =========================

-You can more than one :class:`~torch.utils.data.DataLoader` in your :class:`~pytorch_lightning.core.datamodule.LightningDataModule` using its dataloader hooks and Lightning will use the correct one under-the-hood.
+You can set more than one :class:`~torch.utils.data.DataLoader` in your :class:`~pytorch_lightning.core.datamodule.LightningDataModule` using its dataloader hooks and Lightning will use the correct one under-the-hood.

 .. testcode::